EXIOBASE/.github/profile/README.md

 ## EXIOBASE consortium

-EXIOBASE was a result of collaborative efforts initially funded by the EU under FP6 and FP7 funding programs, with collaboration by the EXIOBASE consortium: **[consortium](https://www.exiobase.eu)**
+EXIOBASE was a result of collaborative efforts initially funded by the EU under FP6 and FP7 funding programs, with collaboration by the EXIOBASE **[consortium](https://www.exiobase.eu)**

 ## Get the data